HL7NZ/nhi/input/pagecontent/updateBirth.md

 * _Patient update-birth birthplace errors_
-  * birth-place has been validated against a verified source, and must only be modified by authorised users
+  * _birth-place has been validated against a verified source, and must only be modified by authorised users_
-  * Can only modify a verified source to another verified source or verified to Registered (see Modification of registered information)
+  * _Can only modify a verified source to another verified source or verified to Registered (see Modification of registered information)_
-  * birth-place can only be set to a ‘Registered’ value by an authorised Agency
+  * _birth-place can only be set to a ‘Registered’ value by an authorised Agency_
+  * _Cannot update attribute source with a lower level of proof._
-  * Cannot delete mandatory data
+  * _Cannot delete mandatory data_
-  * country-of-birth-information-source is required when country-of-birth is present
+  * _country-of-birth-information-source is required when country-of-birth is present_
-  * country-of-birth is required when country-of-birth-information-source is present.
+  * _country-of-birth is required when country-of-birth-information-source is present._